Top 10 Golf Courses on the Costa del Sol (Where to Golf in Spain)

 How to Get a Golf Handicap in Spain?

-Once registered, you can start establishing your handicap by submitting scorecards from at least three 18-hole rounds (or a total of 54 holes).
-The club will verify these rounds and use them to calculate your initial handicap index under the World Handicap System (WHS).
+Once you register, you can start setting your handicap.
+Submit scorecards from at least three 18-hole rounds, or 54 holes total.
+The club will check these rounds and use them to calculate your first handicap index under the World Handicap System (WHS).

-Many international golfers already have a handicap from their home country, such as Germany, the UK or the United States.
-In many cases, Spanish golf clubs can recognise and convert existing handicaps, enabling visitors and new residents to play without repeating the entire process.
+Many international golfers already have a handicap from their home country.
+For example, Germany, the UK, or the United States.
+In many cases, Spanish golf clubs can recognise and convert existing handicaps.
+This lets visitors and new residents play without repeating the full process.ire process.

 Join The Discussion